spir0th/keylight/README.md

 Look at the value `11954`, and check that your keyboard is not lit up, we can use this value for the environment variable `KEYLIGHT_LED_MASK_OFF`.

-Eventually, when you got it right, you can also set `KEYLIGHT_LED_MASK_ON` when you get the value of the LED mask in ON state.
+Eventually when you got it right, you can also set `KEYLIGHT_LED_MASK_ON` by re-running the command again and when your keyboard is already lit up.

 ### Could this replace the script?
 No. I made this as a replacement for `xset`, since it does not have the ability to toggle LED indicators in just one command.